DonTMover/Snake-With-Q-Learning/README.md

 ## Features

-- Classic Snake gameplay on a fixed grid (800x600 window, 20px cells).
+- Classic Snake on a fixed grid (800x600 window, 20px cells) with wrap-around edges.
 - Smooth pixel rendering with a checkerboard grid background and snake head “eyes”.
 - On-screen control panel with current score, length, speed, evolution status, epoch charts, and quick action buttons.
 - Q-learning agent with compact, vision-based state encoding (20-bit key) and three actions: turn left, go straight, turn right.
 - Evolutionary trainer (default population 24) running multiple agents in parallel, with elitism, mutation, and adaptive restarts on stagnation.
+Unique leader protection prevents premature epoch resets.
 - Auto-save and auto-load of the best (champion) agent to/from `snake_agent.json`.
+- GPU-aware training budget: if a GPU adapter is available, a higher steps-per-tick budget is used; toggle via keyboard.

 ## Controls